theausus/batt/README.md

 using ACPI.
 If your system does not use /sys/class/power_supply to store its power information, you can easily configure batt to use the proper directory for your system.
-To do this, create a file in your home directory named ".battrc" contaning the full path to the folder (not including the final /).
+To do this, create a file in your home directory named ".battrc" contaning the full path to the directory (not including the final /).